fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 #### 5.19: bloglist end to end testing, step3

 <!-- Tee testi, joka varmistaa, että kirjaantunut käyttäjä pystyy luomaan blogin.
 Testin runko voi näyttää seuraavalta -->
-Make a test which checks, that a logged in user can create a new blog.
+Make a test which checks that a logged in user can create a new blog.
 The structure of the test could be as follows

 ```js